How Much Does a Mini-Split Cost?

 • Spaces with hot and cold spots.

-ENERGY STAR also recommends having mini-splits in houses with atypical challenges, including:
+ENERGY STAR also suggests having mini-splits in residences with special challenges, including:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Pricey central heat, either due to high fuel costs or reduced efficiency.
+• Pricey central heat, either because of high fuel costs or decreased efficiency.

-In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy precise control over temperatures from room to room, because of zoned mini-split technology.
+In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get more accurage control over temperatures from room to room, thanks to zoned mini-split technology.

-From helping you select the ideal model to knowledgeably installing it, our professionals at AW Heating & Air Conditioning can take care of all your mini-split installation needs.
-Call us at 402-438-7992 now to discover how a mini-split system can make your residence comfier and to request your free estimate!
+From helping you choose the best model to professionally installing it, our professionals at AW Heating & Air Conditioning can take care of all your mini-split installation needs.
+Reach us at 402-438-7992 now to discover how a mini-split system can make your home cozier and to receive your free estimate!